 In Colorado, the pine-needle scale and striped-pine scale are the most serious pests.
 Other scales that cause damage to a lesser degree include the black-pineleaf scale, juniper scale, pine-tortoise scale and pinon-needle scale.

 All scales start as eggs that are laid underneath the mother scale.
 When eggs hatch, the young scales or "crawlers" are mobile and are dispersed by crawling or wind or are carried on the bodies of birds.
 Crawlers eventually settle on a tree, produce a waxy covering and settle in to feed.

 The crawler stage usually occurs from mid- to late spring and lasts one to two weeks.
 Control of scale is best targeted against the crawler stage.
-You can choose from many different insecticides to control scale during this time of their life cycle.
-Sevin and Malathion are some insecticide options.
+There are many insecticide options including soaps, oils, Sevin, permethrin, Orthene and cyfluthrin.